tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 - A player can try to maximize its profit, without caring about votes.
 She will not win but will still make profit out of the game, as she will keep the remainder of the money after giving back the original one million dollars.

-## Additional Security Requirements

-### Definitions
+### Definitions & needed features

 #### Current player
 Players play on a turn-by-turn basis.
 We will call _current player_ the player of which it is currently the turn.

-The current player is the only one that can make calls to the judging party's interface.
+#### Score

+The _score_ of a player at a given round $r$ is the number of votes the player received until now.

 #### Rounds

 A _round_ is an atomic unit of time in the game.
 A round can thus not be divided into subrounds.
 A round passes every time any of the following actions is executed: